fidelnamisi/sandbox/_posts/Girl? What girl?.md

 I remembered that my imagination is an interior sense, and that when I focus my attention fully on one sense, the other senses quieten down.
 So when I look intensely at some detail of something near me, my imagination and my other senses fall away from my perception.
 The same goes with my sense of touch.
 When I focus on the feeling of my breath in my chest or nostrils, then my imagination is ignored.
 This helps a lot with imaginings about the uselessness of exercise, for example, when I'm doing crunches or pull-ups.

 Then I realized that God in His abundance is giving me all I need to overcome fear right now, in the moment - not via changes in time- but via abundance in space.
 I guess that that is part of His love.
 His abundance.
 A love that drives out fear.
 The details of the trees, leaves, birds and grass all welled up around me.
-I noticed the ivy leaves high-fiving the morning sun, the warm breeze tickling the hairs on my arms and the splotches of bird poop on the pavement being nature's inspiration of abstract art.
+I noticed the ivy leaves high-fiving the morning sun, the warm breeze tickling the hairs on my arms and the splotches of bird poop on the pavement being nature's version of abstract art.
 A scantily clad young lady walked past me, and I looked at the brown blots on the white petals of a lily growing in a sidewalk garden.

 Girl?
 What girl?

-###### References